arctictrader13/FACT/README.md

 The codebase currently supports VGG, ResNet.
 Extending support for any other architecture of choice should be straightforward, and contributions are welcome!
 Among non-linearities, only ReLU-like functions are supported.
 For more information, please read the description of "implicit  biases" in the paper on how to include support for non-ReLU functions.

 ## Dependencies
-See also the envoirnment file.
+See also the environment file.
 ```
 torch torchvision cv2 numpy
 ```